How much do lawyers make?

 What other careers can law students pursue?

 After you graduate with a law degree, there’s a possibility you could end up working in another related field.
-According to Indeed, some of the top related careers for those with a law degree fall within the fields of corrections, law enforcement and politics.
+Some of the top related careers for people with law degrees fall within the fields of corrections, law enforcement and politics.

 If you have some flexibility in your desired career field, BLS lists average salaries as the following: